qkzk/fm/development.md

 - [ ] revisit cloud configuration make it permanent
 - [x] double clic on menu items
 - [x] FIX: search completion is made before the char is inserted in input string.
 Should be done afterward.
+- [x] FIX: previewer is called even when preview can't be seen
 - [x] non bloking previews, "simple" way.
   - [x] struct with a thread and 2 mpsc: one to ask for previews, one to send them back.
 The first is also used to break the loop.
   - [x] refresher send more events, also asking for previews to be checked